StefanoFerraro/LegoCar_Project/l298n_drive/README.md

 ## **2 - Functionalities**

-The package subscribe to the message `/cmd_vel` (type geometry_msgs/Twist), published by [xb360_teleop_interface](../xb360_teleop_interface).
+The package subscribe to the topic `/cmd_vel` (type geometry_msgs/Twist), published by [xb360_teleop_interface](../xb360_teleop_interface).
 It gives direct access to the GPIO of the RPi and controls the output ports, wired to the l298n module.

 <img src="../pics/screen_rqtgraph.png" alt="screen">